 Your employer will need to investigate each situation adequately to obtain all the facts of the case.
 Except in cases of gross misconduct, you must have been given appropriate warnings about your conduct and been made aware that dismissal might result if the problems continue.
 If this has been done, the dismissal is fair, because you have been given a chance to improve your conduct.

-The Labour Relations Commission has published the Code of Practice: Grievance and Disciplinary Procedures (pdf) which states that employers should have written grievance and disciplinary procedures and they should give employees copies of these at the start of their employment.
+The Workplace Relations Commission's Code of Practice: Grievance and Disciplinary Procedures states that employers should have written grievance and disciplinary procedures and they should give employees copies of these at the start of their employment.
 Under the unfair dismissals legislation employers are required to give the employee in written notice of the procedures to be followed before an employee is dismissed.
 This must be done within 28 days of entering the contract of employment.

 In this case your employer will want to show that a redundancy situation exists and that therefore the dismissal is fair.
 To counter this, you may present one or more of the following arguments: that there is no economic justification for the redundancy; that you have been replaced; or that you were unfairly selected for redundancy.